Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 If you have a custom application that is less than a decade old, replatforming may be a good option.

 Replacing involves moving applications and data to a ready-made, cloud-native product.
-The process entails switching from an existing legacy app to adopt a third-party Software-as-a-Software (SaaS) platform.
+The process entails switching from an existing legacy app to a third-party Software-as-a-Software (SaaS) platform.

 Getting rid of an existing system makes sense when you want to adopt new cloud computing benefits without doing all the work of building and maintaining it yourself.